awsdocs/amazon-pinpoint-user-guide/doc-source/analytics-campaigns.md

 The number of messages sent from this campaign run that were delivered to their intended recipients\.
 **Delivery rate**
 The percentage of messages sent from this campaign run that were delivered\.
 Amazon Pinpoint calculates this rate by dividing **Messages delivered** by **Messages sent**\.
-**Total opened**
+**Total email opened**
 The number of messages that were opened by their recipients\.
 Because of technical limitations, this value only includes recipients who opened the message in an email client that supports images\.
-**Open rate**
+**Email open rate**
 The percentage of messages that were opened by their recipients\.
 Amazon Pinpoint calculates this rate by dividing **Total opened** by **Messages delivered**\.
 **Bounce rate**
 The percentage of messages that couldn't be delivered to their recipients\.
 This metric only measures hard bounces\.
 Amazon Pinpoint calculates this rate by dividing the number of emails that bounced during the campaign run by **Messages delivered**\.

-#### Mobile Push Campaigns<a name="analytics-campaigns-description-individual-push"></a>
+#### Push Notification Campaigns<a name="analytics-campaigns-description-individual-push"></a>

-When you select a standard campaign that uses the Mobile Push channel, you see the following charts:
+When you select a standard campaign that sends push notifications, you see the following charts:

-**Delivery count metrics**
+**Campaign delivery counts**
 Provides the following metrics that relate to the delivery of messages from this campaign:
 **Endpoints messaged**
-The number of unique mobile push endpoints that received a notification from this campaign\.
+The number of unique push notification endpoints that received a notification from this campaign\.
 **Messages sent**
 The number of messages sent from the campaign\.
 **Messages delivered**
 The number of messages that were delivered to their intended recipients\.
 Amazon Pinpoint calculates this number by subtracting the number of messages that couldn't be delivered from the total number of messages you sent\.

-**Delivery rate metrics**
+**Campaign engagement rates**
 Provides the following metrics that relate to the delivery of messages from this campaign:
 **Delivery rate**
 The percentage of push notifications that were delivered to their intended recipients\.
 Amazon Pinpoint calculates this rate by dividing **Messages delivered** by **Messages sent**\.
-**Open rate**
+**Push open rate**
 The percentage of notifications that led to the recipient opening your app\.
 Amazon Pinpoint calculates this rate by dividing the number of recipients who received a message from you and later opened your app by **Messages delivered**\.
-**Direct open rate**
-The number of notifications that recipients tapped to open your app\.
-Amazon Pinpoint calculates this metric by dividing the number of messages that recipients tapped to open your app by **Messages delivered**\.

 **Sessions per endpoint**
 Shows the average number of times an endpoint opened your app during the selected time period\.
 Amazon Pinpoint calculates this number by finding the number of times endpoints targeted by this campaign opened your app, and dividing that by the number of unique endpoints targeted by the campaign\.